Q. Does my Training cost include getting the SIA licence?

 Q. I understand the Door Supervisor course involves physical activity and Physical Intervention techniques, but I’m not too sure if I am healthy or fit enough to do such activities.
 Do I have to do this part?

 A. The low-level physical activity and `break away` techniques involved are an essential part of the course.
 Although basic and low-level, they carry risks.
-Such risks may possibly include heat & exhaustion, minor friction burns and/or bruising to arms or
+Such risks may possibly include heat & exhaustion, minor friction burns and/or minor bruising to arms or

 wrists.
 A pre-course Medical Questionnaire will be provided by EZ Training – for completion prior to the start of the course.
 If you have any concerns in relation to your health and fitness, or previous medical history / injuries, please consult with your doctor prior to booking or attending the course.